GOA-UVa/solys2/README.md

 The names SOLYS2 and Kipp & Zonen as well as related names, marks, emblems and images are registered trademarks of their respective owners.

+## About

+This software was initially developed by GOA-UVa (the Atmospheric Optics Group of Valladolid University) for a campaign at the Izaña Atmospheric Observatory.

 ## Requirements

 - python>=3.8